gbolahan29/Lasisi/README.md

-# Hi there, I'm Gbolahan 👋🏾
+# Hi there, I'm Gbolahan👋🏾

 I am a **Software Engineer** specializing in the **programmatic integration of AI** into existing products.
 I am dedicated to building scalable, reliable, and secure solutions that bridge the gap between complex data and user-friendly software.